Lavelanet, Bélesta, Ariege

 Please check rates and details directly with the companies in question if you need more recent info.

 The Fontaine de Fontestorbes is the karst spring par excellence.
 It takes the term intermittent really serious: it changes its production every 30 minutes from around 50 l/s to 1,800 litres per second and back.

 The explanation for this strange behaviour is rather complicated, and we have linked a very impressive page with a detailed explanation below.
 Unfortunately it is in French.
 However, the whole thing is based on a rather simple principle, so we will try to explain this and leave the details out.

 A siphon is a tube formed like a U. The bottom of the U is filled with water, and so the air is not able to go through the siphon.
 Now think of the opposite, a tube looking like an upside down U, with the bow on top.
 People use this for getting water out of a tank with a trick: if one end is inside the water, the tube running above the rim, and the tube is filled completely with water, the water will flow out.
 The reason is, that the water on the outside pulls with more energy, if the opening of the tube lies below the surface of the water inside.

 The same thing happens inside the cave.
-A waterfilled chamber is continually filled from a subterranean river.
+A water-filled chamber is continually filled by a subterranean river.
 The exit passage is formed like an upside down U. When the passage is filled with air, no water flows out and the water level in the chamber rises.
 The water level in the passage rises too, as they are connected.
 When the water lever becomes higher than the highest point in the U the water flows out.
-But as it now fills the passage completely, it starts to suck the water aut of the chamber until its water level reches the branchoff into the passage.
+But as it now fills the passage completely, it starts to suck the water aut of the chamber until its water level reaches the entrance into the passage.
 Now air goes into the passage, and the effekt ends.
 And the cycle starts over.